Skip to main content

 About Rosemary’s

 For a relaxed New York City meal centered on Italian cooking, Rosemary's is a direct pick.
-The verified details are simple: it is an Italian restaurant in New York City, chef/owner Michael Han is listed for the venue, the dress code is casual.
+It is an Italian restaurant in New York City, chef/owner Michael Han is listed for the venue, the dress code is casual.

 A New York City Italian restaurant for low-pressure occasions